-The Clemson Tigers' football season has ended with national championship game appearances in four of the last six years, which ultimately led to their coach getting the most lucrative contract for a head coach in college sports at the time.
+The Clemson Tigers' football season has ended with national championship game appearances in four of the last seven years, which ultimately led to their coach getting the most lucrative contract for a head coach in college sports at the time.
 (Yes, even more than Nick Saban.)
 But what name was actually printed on that contract?
 It definitely wasn't "Dabo Swinney."

 Since growing up an infant in Alabama -- the state he's beaten twice in the national championship -- he's been called Dabo, but most people don't realize that's not actually his real name.

 What is Dabo Swinney's Real Name?

 As an infant, the future NCAA national title-winning football coach was called Chris by his father, short for his middle name Christopher.
 But his older brother, Tripp, just 15 months old, would call him "that boy."
 Since his brother was so young, it came out sounding more like "Dabo."

 The name stuck so well, it wasn't until the third grade when Dabo actually found out his first name was William, and that was only because of those scantron tests in school.

 William Christopher came a long way since those days, starring on the American football field and in the classroom in high school, being a walk-on with the Alabama football team and eventually starting at wide receiver for Alabama's 1992 national championship team.
 His coaching career began as a graduate assistant for the Tide, where he eventually coached receivers and tight ends from 1996 to 2000 while earning his master's degree in business administration.

 Once again though, his ties to Alabama led to his current position as one of the highest-paid coach in college athletics.

 In 2002, his former position coach and then Tigers head coach Tommy Bowden offered him a job as assistant coach, working with the receivers at Clemson, and he took on the title of recruiting coordinator for the Tigers.
 When Bowden was fired in 2008, Swinney took over as the interim head coach and was given the full-time job at the end of the regular season.